This post was updated on August 29th, 2022

-For women with PCOS, breakfast really is the most important meal of the day, but maybe not in the way you’d assume.
+For women with PCOS, breakfast is the most important meal of the day.
+But not in the way you’d assume.

-Not only does breakfast present the first opportunity to heal the gut and keep you well-fueled for the day ahead, but by eating nutrient-dense meals rich in wholefood sources of protein and fat, you’re also much more likely to make better food choices throughout the day.
+Breakfast presents the first opportunity to heal the gut and keep you well-fueled for the day ahead.
+By eating nutrient-dense meals you’re also much more likely to make better food choices throughout the day.

-If you’re full and satisfied, then you’re much less likely to want candy or snacks later in the day making a healthy breakfast for PCOS, especially useful for improving dietary habits.
+If you’re full and satisfied, it’s easier to say no to candy or snacks.
+This makes a healthy breakfast for PCOS especially useful for improving dietary habits.

 What Makes A Great PCOS Breakfast Recipe?

-There are several general steps for adapting to a PCOS diet that are particularly relevant for making the best breakfast for PCOS:
+There are several steps for adapting to a PCOS diet.
+These are particularly relevant for making the best breakfast for PCOS:

 - Swap processed foods for nutrient-dense whole foods.
 This helps avoid many of the proinflammatory ingredients used by food manufacturers.

 - Exclude as much sugar as possible.
 Sugar spikes our blood glucose levels and causes systemic inflammation throughout our bodies.
-It’s possibly one of the single most unhelpful foods for women with PCOS.
+It’s possibly one of the most important foods to avoid with PCOS.

 - Eat low-carb, and slow-carb, from whole food sources.
-Eating a low-carb diet is indisputably a great idea for women with PCOS, and we can make this even better by sticking to whole foods with a low glycemic index.
+Eating a low-carb diet is a great idea for women with PCOS.
+This is required to achieve the best macros for PCOS.
+We can make this even better by sticking to whole foods with a low glycemic index.

 - Eat fish, meat, and eggs.
-Women with PCOS tend to be nutrient deficient both in terms of essential amino acids and many micronutrients that are abundant in animal sources of protein.
+Women with PCOS tend to be nutrient deficient.
+In terms of both essential amino acids and many micronutrients that are abundant in animal sources of protein.

 - Include plenty of healthy fats.
 Women with PCOS should be getting 50 – 60% of their calories from fat.
 Despite all our previous conditioning that “fat is bad,” doing so can have a profound impact on your metabolic health and hormones.

 - Replace vegetable oils with healthy fats.
-As you’ll see from the PCOS diet breakfast recipes below, my idea of what constitutes a “healthy fat” is much broader than that of your typical nutritionist or dietitian.
+As you’ll see from the PCOS diet breakfast recipes below, my idea of a “healthy fat” is broader than that of your typical nutritionist.

 - Eat foods that cultivate your gut microbiome.
-Good health always starts with the gut, and by cultivating a healthy microbiome we can effect systemic changes to our organs, our immune system, and our brains.
+Good health always starts with the gut.
+It’s one of the essential nine PCOS natural treatments.
+By cultivating a healthy microbiome we can effect systemic changes to our organs, our immune system, and our brains.

 - Eat plenty of non-starchy vegetables.
 This is an extension of the previous principle, and you’ll see it applied in many of my recipes.

 - Cut out gluten and dairy.
-Many women with PCOS unknowingly suffer from multiple subclinical food intolerances or other forms of gut dysbiosis.
+Many women with PCOS unknowingly suffer from subclinical food intolerances.
 Gluten and dairy are the most common problem foods.

 13 PCOS Breakfast Recipes: